mcce22extreme/ss2023-tmcsp-testim/README.md

 #### Adding the grid config

-Go to the settings of the project, then choose `CLI` and then `Manage grids` and click the `+` to add a new grid.
+Go to the settings of the project, then choose 'CLI' and then 'Manage grids' and click the '+' to add a new grid.

-Here choose `Testim Headspin Mobile`, then change the name if you want and set the token value to the token you got [before](#headspin).
+Here choose 'Testim Headspin Mobile', then change the name if you want and set the token value to the token you got [before](#headspin).

-Now go back to the `CLI` overview and choose the new grid.
+Now go back to the 'CLI' overview and choose the new grid.
 The example will show a functioning call of the CLI, which only misses a few parameters:

 ![](.docs/images/testim_cli_example.png)